They poked each other with their blades, spread their blood on the windows.

 A skeletal hand was left on the seat Charise wanted.
 When she poked it, it scrambled under her feet.

 massive jaws / teach them / to chomp minnows / and toes

 rough-hewn stairs, old pitch torches

-It sat on the front door stoop: one large, seeping box, addressed to both of us, and we did not, of course, remember buying such a thing.…… Read more “We Bought a Box of Organs”
+It sat on the front door stoop: one large, seeping box, addressed to both of us, and we did not remember buying such a thing.
+When we…… Read more “We Bought a Box of Organs”